vvelikodny/go-udp-relay/README.md

 ## Incoming stream

-The server listens for an incoming stream on a port defined by a command line argument `incoming-port`. any packet received on this port is immediately sent to any connected client.
+The server listens for an incoming stream on a port defined by a command line argument `incoming-port`.
+Any packet received on this port is immediately sent to the all connected client.

 ## Outgoing stream

-The server listens for client connections on a port defined by a command line argument `outgoing-port`. clients communicate with the server using the protocol defined below:
+The server listens for client connections on a port defined by a command line argument `outgoing-port`.
+Clients communicate with the server using the protocol defined below:

 ### Protocol